Chinese language: Influence

 Historically, the Chinese languages spread to neighbors through a variety of means.
-Northern Vietnam was incorporated into the Han dynasty (202 BCE – 220 CE) in 111 BCE, marking the beginning of a period of Chinese control that ran almost continuously for a millennium.
+Northern Vietnam was incorporated into the Han dynasty in 111 BCE, marking the beginning of a period of Chinese control that ran almost continuously for a millennium.
 The Four Commanderies of Han were established in northern Korea in the 1st century BCE but disintegrated in the following centuries.
 Chinese Buddhism spread over East Asia between the 2nd and 5th centuries CE, and with it the study of scriptures and literature in Literary Chinese.
 Later, strong central governments modeled on Chinese institutions were established in Korea, Japan, and Vietnam, with Literary Chinese serving as the language of administration and scholarship, a position it would retain until the late 19th century in Korea and (to a lesser extent) Japan, and the early 20th century in Vietnam.
 Scholars from different lands could communicate, albeit only in writing, using Literary Chinese.

 Although they used Chinese solely for written communication, each country had its own tradition of reading texts aloud using what are known as Sino-Xenic pronunciations.
-Chinese words with these pronunciations were also extensively imported into the Korean, Japanese and Vietnamese languages, and today comprise over half of their vocabularies.
+Chinese words with these pronunciations were also extensively imported into the Korean, Japanese, and Vietnamese languages.
+Today, Sino-Korean, Sino-Japanese, and Sino-Vietnamese vocabularies comprise over half of their respective lexicons.
 This massive influx led to changes in the phonological structure of the languages, contributing to the development of moraic structure in Japanese and the disruption of vowel harmony in Korean.